EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

     In contrast to the previous study, A causes C, or C causes B or no relation… : annotate either A causes C, C causes B or nothing

-7. Mentions of “the X-Y association” between an LSF X and a disease Y should be annotated as statistically associated relationships.
+7. Mentions of “the X-Y association” between an LSF X and a disease Y should be annotated as statistically associated relationships.\
+8. Ambiguous/Hedging expressions (sentences such as “LSF MAY/MIGHT affect the development of Dis”):\
+     Annotate as affirmative statements only if the context provided by the rest of the sentence indicates significant findings produced in the study.
+For example, in sentence: “Our data suggest that LSF and/or other related sources MAY reduce the risk of Dis” → “our data suggest” suggests that a study was performed prior to this statement instead of it being a hypothesis to be tested. \

-8. Indirect relations:
+9. Indirect relations:\
-   a) Both direct and indirect associations should be annotated, for example in sentence 1: “LSF1 is associated with Dis, but the association seems to be mainly mediated by LSF2”. → annotate both LSF1 and LSF2 as statistically associated with Dis.
+   a) Both direct and indirect associations should be annotated, for example in sentence 1: “LSF1 is associated with Dis, but the association seems to be mainly mediated by LSF2”. → annotate both LSF1 and LSF2 as statistically associated with Dis.\
-      However, in cases such as sentence 2: “__LSF__ was not independently associated with __disease__” , do not annotate unless it specifically mentions that the LSF was dependently associated.
+      However, in cases such as sentence 2: “__LSF__ was not independently associated with __disease__” , do not annotate unless it specifically mentions that the LSF was dependently associated.\
    b) Do not annotate indirect relations that stem from deductive reasoning, for example in sentence 3: “LSF contributes to the inflammatory response.
-Inflammation can lead to various diseases such as Dis1, Dis2, Dis3”. → do not relate LSF with Dis1, Dis2, Dis3.
+Inflammation can lead to various diseases such as Dis1, Dis2, Dis3”. → do not relate LSF with Dis1, Dis2, Dis3.\
-      Consistently, do not annotate cases such as sentence 4: “Anthocyanins, commonly found in fruits and vegetables, help delay Dis in mouse models/cell cultures”. → only relate anthocyanins with Dis, not fruits and vegetables with Dis.
+      Consistently, do not annotate cases such as sentence 4: “Anthocyanins, commonly found in fruits and vegetables, help delay Dis in mouse models/cell cultures”. → only relate anthocyanins with Dis, not fruits and vegetables with Dis.\

-9. Relationships like the following:
+10. Relationships like the following:

     __LSF1__ and __LSF2__ when present together cause disease __disease__, but when __LSF1__ is present alone it **does not** cause __disease__.

     Annotate as _LSF1 causes disease_, _LSF2 causes disease_ (for the first sentence) and no annotations between LSF1 and disease in the second sentence.

-10. Compared/comparison:
+11. Compared/comparison:
  a) if the comparison is between LSF/not having LSF or Dis/not having Dis then annotate only LSF to Dis with the appropriate relationship (not the not-LSF or not-Dis).

    “The seizure rate was significantly higher in cocaine users (37 [26%] of 142 patients) than in non-cocaine users (151 [15.2%] of 992 patients, p = 0.001)”. → Annotate Positive SA between cocaine and seizure.